Marke style CSA

 Example of one week’s share in August (choose 9 of the following items, double up on any if you want to skip more!):

-4 tomatoes, 3 zucchini, 1 head of lettuce, 1 bunch of kale, 2 salad cucumbers, 1 pound of carrots, 4 green bell peppers, 1 bunch of scallions, 1 pint pick-your-own cherry tomatoes, 1 pint pick-your-own lunchbox sweet peppers OR jalapeno peppers, 1 bunch of pick-your-own herbs (Thai basil, parsley, thyme, savory available)
+4 tomatoes, 3 zucchini, 1 head of lettuce, 1 bunch of kale, 2 salad cucumbers, 1 pound of carrots, 4 green bell peppers, 1 bunch of scallions, 1/2 pint pick-your-own husk cherries, 1 pint pick-your-own cherry tomatoes, 1 pint pick-your-own lunchbox sweet peppers OR jalapeno peppers, 1 bunch of pick-your-own herbs (Thai basil, parsley, thyme, savory available)

 All items in the share are certified organic.
 Some vegetables may be sourced from other local farms to improve variety!